Bayesian Recommender Systems

 Stern, David; Herbrich, Ralf; Graepel, Thore

-Matchbox: Large Scale Online Bayesian Recommendations Inproceedings
+Matchbox: Large Scale Online Bayesian Recommendations Proceedings Article

 In: Proceedings of the 18th International Conference on World Wide Web, pp. 111–120, 2009.